Food, Land and Sea

 The catchment-based approach is being demonstrated by various projects, three of which are:

 - South West Water’s Upstream Thinking: This recognises that it is more cost effective to help farmers deliver cleaner raw water (water in rivers and streams) than it is to pay for the expensive filtration of polluted water taken from rivers for drinking.
 Since 2010 the Upstream Thinking project has spent £20m restoring mires and Culm grasslands (that naturally filter water) and on providing pesticide advice and water-quality improvement infrastructure to farmers.65

 - Connecting the Culm: This is testing ways of making river catchments more resilient to the impacts of climate change (mainly flooding and drought), using nature-based solutions and collaborating with people living in the Culm catchment to do so.

-- The Triple Axe Project: This is piloting bespoke Farm Transformation Plans in the Axe Catchment which enable farms to either partly or completely restructure their operation in order to reduce their impacts on water quality, aid nature recovery and improve profitability.26
+- The Triple Axe Project: This is piloting bespoke Farm Transformation Plans in the Axe Catchment which enable farms to either partly or completely restructure their operation in order to reduce their impacts on water quality, aid nature recovery (with proposals linked to the Nature Recovery Network) and improve profitability.66

 11.5.7 Goal FG – Environmental Law is Effectively Enforced

 The evidence collected through the Thematic Hearings identified that existing environmental law designed to regulate environmentally harmful activities is not always enforced effectively.
 National government agrees.67